KYLChiu/KYLChiu.github.io/_pages/about.md

 Hi!
 I'm a developer with a keen interest in software engineering, mathematics, finance.
 I'm particularly passionate about delving into solutions for problems within the intersection of these domains.

 Welcome to my personal page, a curated space where I host my portfolio and occasionally muse on the intricacies and nuances of Python and C++.
-Uncover the elegance of Python's development simplicity and the superior performance of C++ (thanks to the Python GIL!).
-Anticipate periodic (or perhaps stochastic?) explorations into topics such as volatility.
+Uncover the elegance of Python's development simplicity and the superior performance of C++ (thanks to the Python GIL).
 Don't hesitate to reach out if you find any of this interesting!

 ---